4,500+ YEARS OF MINING HISTORY IN AN AMAZING CAVE SYSTEM

 FREEMINING TODAY

-There are thought to be just around 100 Freeminers living today, although no record of Freeminer deaths is kept.
-There are six small collieries still operating, one iron mine (Clearwell Caves) and some small stone quarries within the statutory Forest.
+Currently there are probably around 100 Freeminers still living today, although no record of Freeminer deaths is kept.
+There are five small collieries still operating, one iron mine (Clearwell Caves) and some small walling stone quarries within the statutory Forest.
 Freemining has a long and proud history, most Forest families can tell a mining tale or two and will proudly claim a Freemining ancestor or relative.
-Freemining physically shaped the Forest of Dean and created an independent people; it continues to be an important part of Forest of Dean culture and what makes the area so special.
+The Freemining custom has physically shaped the Forest of Dean and continues to be an important part of the culture, helping keep the area so special.
 To find out more visit www.forestfreeminers.org

-Clearwell Caves are amongst the earliest and last ochre mines in the British Isles.
+Clearwell Caves are amongst the earliest and last working ochre mines in the British Isles.
 Ochre has been mined here for more than 5000 years (since the Stone Age) we have early tools on display that have been dated to at least 4,500 years old.
-Ochre pigment is a soft deposit intermingled with harder crystalline iron ore and limestone.
-Today small amounts are still mined here by Jonathan Wright, who is now the last Freeminer working ochre in the Forest of Dean.
+Ochre pigment is a soft deposit often intermingled with harder crystalline iron ore and limestone.
+Today Jonathan Wright, is the last Freeminer still mining the ochre.

 Picture Mask